shure-dev/featurellm/README.md

 <h2>🏁 Conclusion</h2>

 <p>
-  <strong>Weighted Token Sampler</strong> is a straightforward tool to enhance prediction accuracy.
+  <strong>FeatureLLM</strong> is a straightforward tool to enhance prediction accuracy.
 Try it out in your projects to see the benefits!
 </p>